Skip to main content

 Cortisol is a powerful glucocorticoid hormone that prepares your body for immediate action.
 It mobilizes glucose for energy, sharpens focus, and modulates the immune response.
 In short, acute bursts, this system is brilliantly adaptive.
 The biological challenge arises when the stressor is chronic or perceived as inescapable.

-A that feels coercive, through either significant financial penalties for non-participation or excessive rewards that feel too large to refuse, can become such a chronic stressor.
+A wellness program that feels coercive, through either significant financial penalties for non-participation or excessive rewards that feel too large to refuse, can become such a chronic stressor.
 This sustained pressure can lead to the dysregulation of the HPA axis, creating a state of prolonged physiological alert that has cascading effects on your entire system.

 A truly voluntary wellness program respects your biological need for autonomy, preventing the activation of chronic stress pathways that can undermine health.